protocol/nft-website/docs/tutorial/avax-nft.md

 - Then, in the `ava-sim` repository, run the simulator with `./scripts/run.sh`.
 This script runs the executables in `avalanchego`, so make sure it is in the `$GOPATH` sitting next to `ava-sim`.
 The simulator runs a local network of 5 nodes listening on different ports. **We will be using the one listening on port 9650 in this tutorial**.

-If the simulator ran successfully, you should see it prints to the stdout similar to the one shown below:
+If the simulator ran successfully, you should see it print to the stdout similar to the one shown below:

 ```shell
 ...